Please find below information about ESRA International programs and the application process.

 There are two options for obtaining scholarships to cover part or all of tuition fees :

 ESRA International Filmmaking scholarships – If an ESRA International program is fully enrolled (20 to 30 students per class), a few scholarships will be offered to students to cover part or all of their tuition fees, on the basis of merit and of financial need.
-For every 10 students enrolled, the value of one full tuition scholarship will be provided to one student or divided as partial scholarships for up to three students.
 Only applicants who have sent a full application will be considered for the scholarships, which are only for students who cannot, even with the financial assistance of their parents or guardians, afford to pay full tuition.
 Scholarships cover school tuition, not accommodation or travel expenses, which students must be able to cover.

 What about food, housing, and insurance ?